carloshfmaciel/agenda-service/README.md

   - Resilience4j as a circuit breaker for REST apis
   - Spring Rest Template as an external api caller
   - Spring Cron Scheduler to finish vote session
+  - ActiveMQ Embeddable to produce async message when agenda vote session has finished

 ## Project organization